-In contrast to an actual sale of assets, no Form 8594 need be filed in a stock sale with a section 338(g) or section 338(h)(10) election.
-The preamble to the Current 338 Regulations stated that, in revising Forms 8023 and 8594, IRS and Treasury were considering requiring Acquiror and Seller to report their respective allocations on separate copies of Form 8594.
+In contrast to an actual sale of assets, no Form 8594 need be filed in a stock sale with an election under section 338(g), section 338(h)(10) or section 336(e).
+The preamble to the section 338 regulations states that, in revising Forms 8023 and 8594, IRS and Treasury were considering requiring Acquiror and Seller to report their respective allocations on separate copies of Form 8594.
 66 Fed.
 Reg.
 9,925 at 9,928 (Feb.
 13, 2001).

-Instead, however, IRS developed a separate form for this purpose.
-Form 8883, Asset Allocation Statement Under Section 338 (Rev. Oct.
-2002).
+Instead, IRS developed a separate form for this purpose.
+Form 8883, Asset Allocation Statement Under Section 338 (Rev. Dec.
+2008).
 In a section 338(h)(10) situation, this form is filed with the returns of Old T and New T. Separate forms are filed, and they need not be conformed.
 The instructions state that this form allows the parties to make a section 338(h)(10) election on a timely basis, even if the allocation of purchase price among the assets has not yet been determined.
-As in a section 1060 asset purchase (see part I.E.1., above), the parties may not be able to file agreeing Forms 8883, because of differing tax treatment of contingent purchase price and assumption of contingent liabilities, and because of their respective transaction costs.
+As in a section 1060 asset purchase (see part I.F.1., above), the parties may not be able to file agreeing Forms 8883, because of differing tax treatment of contingent purchase price and assumption of contingent liabilities, and because of their respective transaction costs.
 The new form provides for changes in allocation.
 Supplemental statements must be filed if the allocations change.